Crenshinibon/spomet/README.md

     {{> spometSearch}}

-Access the results through the CurrentSearch collection:
+Access the results through a call to:

     Spomet.Results()

+It returns a Meteor Collections Cursor.

 Add documents to the search by calling the method *add* with a *Findable* instance: